ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 (self-defined) or some other specific resource (resource-specific).

 The entity property name of a self-defined entity property is an EntityPropertyType typed string.
-For example, the `asn` property of a `pid` entity indicates the AS number of the AS in which the endpoints are owned by this PID.
+For example, the `asn` property of an `ipv4` entity indicates the AS number of the AS which this IPv4 address is owned by.

 The entity property name of a resource-specific entity property starts with a string of the type ResourceID defined in [](#RFC7285), followed by the '.'